vb99/DS100-COVID-Project/README.md

 Using these datasets, we carried out EDA, Data Visualizations and Inference Methods in order to identify patterns pertaining to the spread of COVID.

 Please read our report for our findings.
-You can refer to the code in the HTML file in order to recreate our visualizations and expirements.